You’ve built wealth through real estate. Now you’re facing a capital gains tax bill that could consume $50,000, $100,000, or more.

 - It must be received before midnight on day 45

 The three-property rule allows you to identify up to three properties without limitation on value.
 This is your safety net.
-Identify a primary property you want, plus two backups (including a DST) to ensure options.
+Identify a primary property you want, plus two backups (which could include a Delaware Statutory Trust) to ensure options.

 The 180-Day Exchange Period